Flaws could expose users of privacy-protecting software, researchers say

 Tor programmer Roger Dingledine conceded that the researchers had found a flaw, and he said his team was now working to fix it before any public disclosure exposes dissidents and other types of users on Tor to greater risk of attack.

-The I2P flaw will likewise be fixed, in what a spokesman for the I2P project called the "near future."
-In the meantime, he said, users should disable the programming language JavaScript.
+The I2P flaw will likewise be fixed.
+A spokesman for the I2P project said the group of developers was still analyzing the Exodus report.

 Tails did not respond to an email seeking comment.
-It was not clear how many Tails users would be vulnerable, since the I2P application does not launch automatically when the operating system is opened.
-The I2P spokesman said a user would have to have chosen to run I2P to be vulnerable.
+It was not clear how many Tails users would have been vulnerable without Exodus' cooperation, since the I2P application does not launch automatically when the operating system is opened.

 Exodus is one of a dozen or more companies known to sell secret security flaws to intelligence agencies, law enforcement and other customers in a controversial marketplace.